Kanaguya, Shibu Onsen

 The hot spring behind Spirited Away

-Nestled in the heart of Shibu Onsen in Nagano prefecture, Kanaguya Onsen is a pretty 250-year-old ryokan.
-Even though this is older than some other ryokans, wooden inns are one of the most popular in the thermal resort of Shibu.
+Nestled in the heart of Shibu Onsen in Nagano prefecture, Kanaguya is a pretty 250-year-old ryokan.
+Even though this is older than some other ryokans, wooden inns are among the most popular in Shibu's thermal resort.
 The reason?
-Its captivating atmosphere would have inspired the Miyazaki's " Spirited Away"!
+Its captivating atmosphere is said to be the inspiration the Miyazaki's " Spirited Away"!

 In the heart of Shibu Onsen